What do Adult Learners Expect from College?

 It is widely understood there is a direct correlation between education, income, and employment stability.
 The United States Department of Labor recently updated a massive study that concluded a direct link between earnings and employment rates by educational attainment.
 In real terms, you can see from the study a person who has earned a bachelor degree earns 130% more than a person without a high school diploma and enjoys nearly 3 times the job stability.
 Suffice it to say there is real, measurable difference between having an advanced degree and not having a college degree.

-The Evolution of the Employment Market
+The Evolution of the Job Market

 Professionals of all stripes acknowledge an ever-evolving trend in the workplace in that additional educational credentials are requisite for advancement.
 Need proof?
 The American Institutes for Research (AIR) published a report indicating a near doubling of professionals with a higher education degree inside a generation.
 This is compelling evidence of the importance of postsecondary education for adult learners in today’s marketplace.